Last updated: 14 March 2023

 By Jill Arul

 For forward-looking businesses like bathroom and kitchen products retailer, Asia Excel, digitalisation started long before the pandemic with the advent of e-commerce platforms.
-However, even with a successful online presence and almost two decades of experience in the industry, Asia Excel continues to face difficulties when it comes to integrating digital solutions across various platforms to drive growth.
+However, even with a successful online presence and almost two decades of experience in the industry, Asia Excel continues to face difficulties when it comes to integrating digital solutions across various platforms to drive growth in Singapore and globally.

-In this feature, find out how Mr Ray Rajagopal, founder of Asia Excel, intends to harness the opportunities provided by IMDA to further his company’s digitalisation efforts and go international.
+In this feature, find out how Mr Ray Rajagopal, founder of Asia Excel, intends to harness the opportunities provided by IMDA’s CTO-as-a-Service to further his company’s digitalisation efforts and go international.